-\begin{rem} Note that in steps 2 and 4 that $w_2$ and $w_4$ are independent of the order in which we apply $p_{r,t},n_{r,t}$ since nonadjacent transpositions commute.

-\end{rem} \begin{rem} An alternative characterization of the above algorithm is as follows.
-First cross out column $j$ and row $n,$ to get a matrix in $B_{n-1}.$ Then, start at the bottom of the matrix, and move upward, and whenever there is a 1 in row $t$ to the right of $j,$ switch rows $t,t+1.$ Once we hit the top of the matrix, we then proceed downward, and whenever there is a $-1$ in row $t$ to the right of $j,$ interchange rows $t,t-1.$ Here, interchanging rows $1,0$ means we change the sign of row 1.
+\begin{rem} Note that in Steps 2 and 4, $w_2$ and $H(w)$ are independent of the order in which we apply $p_{r,t},n_{r,t}$, since nonadjacent transpositions commute. \end{rem} \begin{rem} An alternative characterization of Algorithm ~\ref{algorithm} is as follows.
+First cross out column $j$ and row $n,$ to get a matrix in $B_{n-1}.$ Then, start at the bottom of the matrix, and move upward.
+Whenever there is a $1$ in row $t$ with $j(t)$ right of $j,$ switch rows $t$ and $t+1.$ Once we hit the top of the matrix, we proceed downward, and whenever row $t$ has a $-1$ with $j(t)$ right of $j,$ interchange rows $t$ and $t-1,$ unless $t = 1,$ in which case we change the sign of row $1$.

-We tend to use this point of view of interchanging two adjacent rows in the ensuing proofs, although of course it is equivalent to applying transpositions to the matrix. \end{rem}
+We tend to use this point of view of interchanging two adjacent rows in the ensuing proofs, although of course, it is equivalent to applying transpositions to the matrix. \end{rem}